Blossom Rock (San Francisco Bay)

 Blossom Rock was a serious navigational hazard to sailing ships entering or leaving San Francisco Bay in the 19th century.
 It was formally reported by Captain F. Beechey of the Royal Navy ship HMS Blossom in 1827.

 The rock, named in honor of Beechey's ship, was located about halfway between Alcatraz Island and Yerba Buena Island, and about 1000 yards off the Port of San Francisco.
 It was normally submerged about 5 feet below mean low tide, so would not have been visible to the ship's captain or crew.
-Captain Beechey explained how sailors could avoid striking the rock by using two particularly prominent giant redwood trees on the east shore of the Bay to determine the exact location of their ships with respect to the rock.
+Captain Beechey explained how sailors could avoid striking the rock by using two particularly prominent giant redwood trees atop the ridgeline of the hills east of the Bay to determine the exact location of their ships with respect to the rock.

-After the Navigation Trees were cut down in the early 1850s, sailors no longer had an easy way to identify the location of Blossom Rock.
+After the "Navigation Trees" were cut down in the early 1850s, sailors no longer had an easy way to identify the location of Blossom Rock.
 There were repeated attempts to mark it with buoys, but those were swept away by the strong currents of the bay.
 In 1870, a group of US military engineers, led by Robert S. Williamson, developed a procedure to remove enough of the rock to eliminate it as a navigational hazard.